Benjamin-V-Chan/statistical-simulation-galton-board/README.md

 ```

 ### **2. Run the Galton Board Simulation**
-This script simulates the Galton Board experiment with the specified number of rows and balls.
+Fill out the config.json.
+Then run this script that simulates the Galton Board experiment with the specified number of rows and balls.
 ```bash
 python scripts/01_simulate_galton_board.py
 ```